Jayant-001/Cloud-File-Manager/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/mera-box.git`
+1. Clone the repository: `git clone https://github.com/Jayant-001/Cloud-File-Manager.git`
-2. Navigate to the project directory: `cd mera-box`
+2. Navigate to the project directory: `cd Cloud-File-Manager`
 3. Install the dependencies: `npm install`
 4. Start the server: `npm run dev`

+### Environment variables

+1. GOOGLE_CLIENT_ID
+2. GOOGLE_CLIENT_SECRET
+3. NEXTAUTH_SECRET
+4. NEXTAUTH_URL
+5. FIREBASE_API_KEY

 ### Usage

-[Provide instructions on how to run and use your application]
+1. Login using Google Account
+2. Click on `Add Folder` to add new folder
+3. Click on `Add file` to add upload new file
+4. Go to `My Files` to manage you all folders/files

 ## Authentication